lithdew/flatend/README.md

 $ ./flatend -c config.toml
 ```

-This will create a HTTP server listening on port 3000, serving a single route `GET /hello` which will route requests to the service named `hello_world`.
+Based on the configuration above, Flatend will create a HTTP server listening on port 3000, serving a single route `GET /hello` which will route requests to the service named `hello_world`.

-This will also open up the port 9000, which Flatend microservices may connect to in order to provide/receive services.
+The configuration above will also have Flatend accept and transmit data to other Flatend microservices at 127.0.0.1:9000.

 ### Hello World

 Now, let's write our first microservice.

 For the following steps I will be using TypeScript, though use whatever flavor of JavaScript you prefer.

 Let's write a function that describes how we want to handle incoming requests for the service `hello_world`.